-Steelers Cornerback Justin Layne Arrested In Lake County Ohio
+Steelers Cornerback Justin Layne Arrested In Lake County, Ohio

 By: KDKA-TV News Staff

-LAKE COUNTY, Ohio (KDKA) – Steelers cornerback Justin Layne has been arrested on several charges in Lake County, Ohio.READ MORE: Pittsburgh Mounted Patrol Horse 'Munch' Celebrates 10th Birthday
+LAKE COUNTY, Ohio (KDKA) – Steelers cornerback Justin Layne has been arrested on several charges in Lake County, Ohio.READ MORE: Greene, Washington Counties Work To Expand Internet Access

-The 23-year-old is charged with driving under suspension, speeding, and having a firearm in his vehicle.
+The 23-year-old is charged with driving under suspension, speeding and having a firearm in his vehicle.

-According to Willoughby Hill Police Chief Matthew Naegele, Layne was pulled over just before 1:30 a.m., driving 89mph in a 60mph zone on Interstate 90.
+According to Willoughby Hill Police Chief Matthew Naegele, Layne was pulled over in his Dodge Charger just before 1:30 a.m., driving 89 mph in a 60 mph zone on Interstate 90.
+Two other people were in the vehicle.

+Police say Layne identified himself as a professional football player during the traffic stop.

 A loaded handgun was in the center console of the car.